advancedhosting/terraform-provider-ah/docs/index.md

 The following arguments are supported:

 * `access_token` - (Required) Security token used for authentication in AdvancedHosting.
 This can also be specified using the environment variable `AH_ACCESS_TOKEN`.

+    **Please pay attention to the fact that the authentication method has been changed to OAuth2.
+If you use a deprecated `x-auth` token you should [generate](https://websa.advancedhosting.com/api) a new token.**
 * `endpoint` - (Optional) Specify which API endpoint to use, can be used to override the default API Endpoint.
 This can also be specified using the environment variable `AH_API_ENDPOINT`.